DefinitelyTyped/DefinitelyTyped/README.md

 #### I've submitted a pull request.
 How long until it is merged?

 It depends, but most pull requests will be merged within a week.
 PRs that have been approved by an author listed in the definition's header are usually merged more quickly; PRs for new definitions will take more time as they require more review from maintainers.
 Each PR is reviewed by a TypeScript or Definitely Typed team member before being merged, so please be patient as human factors may cause delays.
-Check the [PR Burndown Board](https://github.com/DefinitelyTyped/DefinitelyTyped/projects/3?card_filter_query=is%3Aopen) to see progress as maintainers work through the open PRs.
+Check the [New Pull Request Status Board](https://github.com/DefinitelyTyped/DefinitelyTyped/projects/5) to see progress as maintainers work through the open PRs.

 #### My PR is merged; when will the `@types` NPM package be updated?